Wednesday Evening Clinic (WEC) at the Primary Care Center of YNHH

 To receive credit for the Primary Care Clerkship, there is a minimum commitment of 1 calendar year (many MD/PhDs stay a few years).
 Students are required to attend at least 38 of 50 clinic sessions (the Wednesdays before Thanksgiving and between Christmas/New Years is always off).
 Students may start at any point during the year.
 Completion of inpatient Medicine I and II and the outpatient Ambulatory Medicine clerkships is required; students should also complete 2 other clerkships if possible; OB/GYN and Psychiatry are recommended.
 Students must also complete the series of didactic seminars in Primary Care.
 It is not required that the series be completed before or during the WEC experience, though recommended.
 It is possible to complete the seminars during ICM as well as sporadically through other clerkships including the WEC.
 In addition, students are responsible for scheduling at least 3 MiniCEXs with an attending: at the onset, middle and end of the rotation where they will be directly observed during an entire patient interaction and receive direct and immediate verbal feedback of their performance.

-If you have any questions, or would like to come by the clinic to learn more, please contact Robert Ross.
+If you have any questions, or would like to come by the clinic to learn more, please contact Brendan Huang.
 The WEC is located at 789 Howard Avenue.